Brokenbonds/C_Sharp_Unity/README.md

 # Project 37 Enums Project <br>
 Created a Enum that holds the days of the week, then ask the user for the current date.
 Program checks for a number, if true then states to put in a day.
 If it's not a number then continues to check if the string given is in the Enum Daysoftheweek.
 If not it sends out a error code to the catch, if so it goes to finaly.

+# Project 38 Struct Challenge <br>
+Created a Struct that holds a number.
+Called it in the main program, made a copy of it and had the number Writen to the console.

+# Project 40 Lambda Expression Assignment

+Created 2 lambda expressions that looped through a list then took the qualifying values and put them into another list.
+One was based on ID number the other firstName.